Caril Ann Fugate

-Caril Ann Fugate (born July 30, 1943) is the youngest female in United States history to have been tried and convicted of first-degree murder.
-She was the adolescent girlfriend of spree killer Charles Starkweather, being just 14 years old when his murders took place in 1958.
-She was convicted as his accomplice and sentenced to life imprisonment, being paroled after 17 years in 1976.
+Caril Ann Fugate (born July 30, 1943) is an American spree killer.
+Fugate was an accomplice of Charles Starkweather, being just 14 years old when his murders took place in 1958.
+She was convicted as his accomplice and sentenced to life imprisonment.
+She is the youngest woman in United States history to have been tried and convicted of first-degree murder.
+In 1976, she was paroled after serving 18 years.

 Background to crime spree

 Fugate lived in Lincoln, Nebraska, with her mother and stepfather.
+She attended Whittier Junior High School in Lincoln and was an intelligent student who was well-liked by her peers.
 In 1956, at age 13, she formed a relationship with Charles Starkweather, a high school dropout five years her senior.
 They met through Caril's sister, Barbara, who was dating Starkweather's friend, Bob von Busch.

 On January 21, 1958, Starkweather shot and killed Fugate's stepfather, Marion Bartlett, and her mother, Velda.
-Starkweather then hit Fugate's younger half-sister, Betty Jean, and stabbed her in the neck.
+Starkweather then clubbed to death Fugate's two-year-old half-sister, Betty Jean.
 Fugate claimed she came home to find Starkweather there alone, waiting for her with a gun.
-She said he told her that her family was being held hostage and that if she did exactly as he said, her family would be safe.
-During the next six days, the pair lived in the house and turned away all visitors, which made Fugate's relatives suspicious.
+She claimed he told her that her family was being held hostage and that if she did exactly as he said, her family would be safe.
+They stayed in the house for the next six days, turning away all visitors, causing relatives to become suspicious.
 The bodies were found later in outbuildings on the property.

 Cross-state crime spree

-Starkweather and Fugate then fled, driving across Nebraska and into Wyoming on a murder spree that claimed six more lives before they were arrested.
-She admitted holding a .410 gauge shotgun on a young high school couple, Robert Jensen and Carol King.
+Starkweather and Fugate then fled, driving across Nebraska and ultimately into Wyoming on a murder spree that claimed seven more lives, plus those of two dogs, before they were arrested on January 29.
+She admitted only to holding a .410 bore shotgun on a young high school couple, Robert Jensen and Carol King.
+Contradicting her claims of innocence Starkweather said she committed several of the murders herself.
+When they were apprehended newspaper clippings were found that detailed the families death, further contradicting Fugate's claims she thought they were being held hostage.